 River Trail Nature Center, 3120 Milwaukee Ave, Northbrook

-Walk in the sugar maple forest as winter comes to an end and learn about the sweet history of maple syrup making.
-Saturdays and Sundays February 22 - March 15.
+Walk through the sugar maple forest and learn about the sweet history of maple syrup making.
 All ages.
+Saturdays and Sundays February 21 - March 14.
 10:30 am and 1:30 pm.
 FREE.
-Learn more...

-Saturdays and Sundays February 22 - March 1
+Saturdays and Sundays February 21, 28 and March 1

 Maple Sugaring